 The person who said he did is Father Henry Garnet (1555-1606), who was under cover in England as leader of the Jesuit mission.
 The young Erle of Southampton, refusing the Lady Veere, payeth 5000 [pounds] of present payment.

 This payment is disputed by Joel Hurstfield, who regards Garnet as an unreliable informant.
 However, G.P.V Akrigg defends Garnet, referring to a comment made by Garnet’s biographer about the “sense of accuracy” in his letters.

-There’s no doubt that wards who refused marriages did have to pay substantial fines to their guardians, but it’s possible that Father Garnet was accurately quoting a rumour he’d heard.
+There’s no doubt that wards who refused marriages did have to pay substantial fines to their guardians, but it’s also possible that Father Garnet was accurately quoting a false rumour he’d heard.

-The young Earl’s income at age 21, as estimated by Akrigg, was likely to have been around £3000 a year.
-A fine calculated at up to two years of his lands’ annual value would make £5000 a credible amount.
-Whether or not the Earl paid this amount to Lord Burghley is unknown.
+The young Earl’s income at age 21, as estimated by Akrigg, was likely to have been close to £3000 a year.
+A fine calculated at up to two years of his lands’ annual value would therefore make £5000 a credible amount, but whether or not the Earl paid any money to Lord Burghley is unknown.